WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Why does Wasabi only use SegWit bech32 addresses?

-Wasabi was created after the activation of SegWit, and it makes sense to support the most advanced address type, which has numerous benefits.
+Wasabi was created after the activation of SegWit, and it made sense to support the most advanced address type, which has numerous benefits.
-For example, due to the malleability fix of SegWit, you can now remix CoinJoin outputs which are currently unconfirmed.
+For example, due to the malleability fix of SegWit, you can now remix coinjoin outputs which are currently unconfirmed.
 There are also large savings on mining fees for SegWit transactions.
+Implementing Taproot hasn't been a priority, as the benefits of upgrading to it are negligible for Wasabi, at the moment.
 :::

 :::details